 High scores on this question correlated strongly with repurchases, referrals and other actions that contribute to a company’s growth.
 In 11 of the 14 industry case studies that the team compiled, no other question was as powerful in predicting behavior.
 In two of the remaining three cases, other questions won out, but the likelihood-to-recommend question was so close to the top that it could serve as a proxy for the leaders.

 The likelihood-to-recommend question, of course, is the "Ultimate Question" of the book’s title.
 The answers to it are the basis for calculating a company’s Net Promoter score.
+(You can read more about the research that led to the "Ultimate Question" in Chapter Two of The Ultimate Question 2.0).

 To test the link between Net Promoter scores and growth, research teams compiled scores for leading companies in a wide range of industries.
 What they found was compelling.
 Though the scores themselves varied widely by industry, Net Promoter leaders on average grew at more than twice the rate of competitors.